bobmixon/AdafruitDS1307RTCBreakout/aide/README.md

 # Arduino IDE Examples
 The examples in this folder are specifically for the Arduino IDE.
+Each sub-folder, such as ArduinoUNO, has the code for working with the Adafruit DS1307 RTC breakout and Arduino UNO.

-If you are looking for examples using PlatformIO, please see the sibling "pio" folder.
+If you are looking for examples using PlatformIO, please see the sibling [pio](https://github.com/bobmixon/AdafruitDS1307RTCBreakout/tree/master/pio) folder.

 # Examples
 ArduinoUNO - Displays DS1307 RTC values in the serial terminal window.